-- fence: Fence the nodes that are running the relevant resources. - stop: Stop the relevant resources. - freeze: Do nothing to the relevant resources. - demote: Demote relevant resources that are running in master mode to slave mode.
+- fence: Fence the nodes that are running the relevant resources. - stop: Stop the relevant resources. - freeze: Do nothing to the relevant resources. - demote: Demote relevant resources that are running in active mode to passive mode.

 PROCEDURE 6.1: CONFIGURING TICKET DEPENDENCIES OF RESOURCES WITH CRMSH